Proma93/drf_learning/README.md

 - Custom Pagination with limit-offset
 - DjangoFilterBackend and DRF's SearchFilter & OrderingFilter
 - Nested endpoint for creating and managing TimingTodo for a specific Todo
+- Integrated Swagger UI for interactive, developer-friendly API documentation and testing experience.
-- Containerized the application using Docker for consistent development and deployment environments.
+- Containerized and published the application using Docker and Docker Hub, enabling consistent development, deployment, and one-command execution without local setup overhead.

 ---